Neurology at Duke

 Duke is home to one of the country’s leading neurology programs, with an expert team of specialists who offer the latest neurological care, including tests, treatments, and breakthrough research.
 When you come to Duke, you don’t just see a neurologist.
 Every aspect of our program is tailored to your needs with highly-specialized neurological care.
-Our epilepsy patients see epileptologists, our stroke patients receive careful treatment by certified stroke specialists, and our Alzheimer’s patients have access to geropsychology experts.
+People with epilepsy see epileptologists, people who have experienced or at risk for stroke receive careful treatment by certified stroke specialists, and people with Alzheimer’s have access to geropsychology experts.
 Whatever your diagnosis, our treatment goal is the same: we want you to live the fullest life possible, free from debilitating symptoms, pain, and other side effects caused by neurological disorders.

 - Top-ranked neurological care.
 Our neurology department is consistently ranked as one of the best in the nation, according to U.S. News & World Report.
 Our team of specialists and our comprehensive treatment options for neurological disorders have helped us earn a number of important distinctions.
 We are a Comprehensive Stroke Center, National Parkinson Foundation Center of Excellence, and Level 4 Center of Excellence for epilepsy.